ctrl-raj/Test-StudyMate/README.md

 ---

 ## Vision
-Study Buddy aims to reduce student stress by combining scheduling, accountability, and collaboration into one AI-powered platform.
+- Study Buddy aims to reduce student stress by combining scheduling, accountability, and collaboration into one AI-powered platform.
+- AI can handles your scrambled input, traditional UI can give you desired output.